Invest in education with my529

 - More about my529’s fees and fee structure.

-my529 offers 13 investment options.
+my529 offers a variety of investment options.
 (Note: Your investment could lose value.)

 - Four age-based options.
 These automatically reallocate your funds to be weighted less in equity funds and more in fixed-income funds, a PIMCO stable value fund, or FDIC-insured accounts as your beneficiary ages.

-- Seven static options.
+- 10 static options.
 The asset allocation you choose when you open an account stays the same unless you request a change.